OpenZeppelin/cairo-contracts/docs/Account.md

 This is the only external entrypoint to interact with the Account contract.
 It:

-1. Takes the input and builds a `Call` for each iterated message.
-See [Multicall transactions](#multicall-transactions) for more information
-2. Validates the transaction signature matches the message (including the nonce)
+1. Validates the transaction signature matches the message (including the nonce)
-3. Increments the nonce
-4. Calls the target contract with the intended function selector and calldata parameters
-5. Forwards the contract call response data as return value
+2. Calls _unsafe_execute.

 Parameters: